-- (a) Any state, as defined in Article II of this compact, is eligible to become a Compacting State. - (b) The Compact shall become effective and binding upon legislative enactment of the Compact into law by no less than 35 of the States.
-The initial effective date shall be the later of July 1, 2001, or upon enactment into law by the 35th jurisdiction.
-Thereafter it shall become effective and binding, as to any other Compacting State, upon enactment of the Compact into law by that State.
-The governors of Non-member states or their designees will be invited to participate in Interstate Commission activities on a non- voting basis prior to adoption of the compact by all states and territories of the United States. - (c) Amendments to the Compact may be proposed by the Interstate Commission for enactment by the Compacting States.
-No amendment shall become effective and binding upon the Interstate Commission and the Compacting States unless and until it is enacted into law by unanimous consent of the Compacting States.
+Any state, as defined in Article II of this compact, is eligible to become a compacting state.
+The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five of the states.
+The initial effective date shall be the later of July 1, 2001, or upon enactment into law by the thirty-fifth jurisdiction.
+Thereafter it shall become effective and binding, as to any other compacting state, upon enactment of the compact into law by that state.
+The governors of nonmember states or their designees will be invited to participate in Interstate Commission activities on a nonvoting basis prior to adoption of the compact by all states and territories of the United States.

+Amendments to the compact may be proposed by the Interstate Commission for enactment by the compacting states.
+No amendment shall become effective and binding upon the Interstate Commission and the consent of the compacting states.
+ARTICLE XII